Dynamics of Quantum Chiral Solitons: Model and Classical limit

 where $K \equiv K(\kappa)$ and $E \equiv E(\kappa)$ are the complete elliptic integrals of the first and second kinds, respectively~\cite{Kishine2015}.
 The elliptic modulus $\kappa$ is related to the external magnetic field through $\kappa = \tfrac{4E}{\pi q_0} \sqrt{\tfrac{H}{JSa^2}}$ ~\cite{Kishine2015}.
-As shown in Fig.~\ref{Fig:cont_mz} (a), the magnetization curve exhibits a distinctive profile—most notably, it evolves continuously with the applied field approaching saturation with infinite derivative.

-The magnetization is directly related to the number of solitons because ``addition'' of a single soliton to the fully polarized (FP) state reduces the total magnetization by a finite amount $\Delta M^x=M^x_{\text{FP}}-M^x_{\text{sol}}$.
-The continuity of the magnetization curve thus indicates that the density of chiral solitons is suppressed at the quantum critical point $H_c$~\cite{Kishine2015}:
+As shown in Fig.~\ref{Fig:cont_mz} (a), the magnetization curve exhibits a distinctive profile; most notably, it evolves continuously with the applied field approaching saturation with an infinite derivative.
+The magnetization is directly related to the number of solitons because the ``addition'' of a single soliton to the FP state reduces the total magnetization by a finite amount $\Delta M^x$.
+The continuity of the magnetization curve thus indicates that the density of chiral solitons vanishes as the quantum critical point is approached from below, $H \to H_c^{-}$, in agreement with the soliton-condensation mechanism: the single-soliton energy vanishes continuously at $H=H_{c}$ [\eqref{Eq:Hc}].

-This continuous evolution stands in sharp contrast to other topological spin systems---such as conventional skyrmion crystals---where the field-driven transition from a topological to a polarized phase is first order, and the density of topological solitons cannot be reduced continuously.
+This continuous evolution stands in sharp contrast to other topological spin systems---such as conventional skyrmion crystals---where the field-driven transition from a topological to a polarized phase is first order, and the density of topological solitons cannot be reduced continuously \cite{Bogdanov1989,Muehlbauer2009,Yu2010,Zhang2023,Williams2025}.

-In the present case, the field-induced commensurate-incommensurate transition of the classical model is continuous and reflects the gradual suppression of the soliton density with increasing magnetic field.
-In the quantum regime, this transition is replaced by a continuous quantum phase transition between a Tomonaga--Luttinger liquid and a gapped, fully polarized phase.
-The corresponding quantum critical behavior is governed by the softening of a chiral soliton mode as the system approaches the transition from the fully polarized side.
+In the present case, the field-induced commensurate-incommensurate transition in the classical model is continuous and reflects the gradual suppression of the soliton density as the magnetic field increases.
+In the quantum spin-$1/2$ chain, this transition is replaced by a continuous quantum phase transition between a Tomonaga-Luttinger liquid and a gapped, fully polarized phase (see \cite{Giamarchi2004} and Appendix \ref{Appe:sine-Gordon}).